json-schema-org/json-schema-spec/jsonschema-core.md

 only exhibits runtime dynamic behavior when referenced with `$dynamicRef`.

-The value of the `$dynamicRef` property MUST be a string which is a IRI-Reference that contains a valid [plain name fragment](#822-defining-location-independent-identifiers).
+The value of the `$dynamicRef` property MUST be a string which is a IRI-Reference that contains a valid [plain name fragment](#anchors).
 Resolved against the current IRI base, it indicates the schema resource used as the starting point for runtime resolution.
 This initial resolution is safe to perform on schema load.

-The schema to apply is the outermost schema resource in the [dynamic scope](#71-lexical-scope-and-dynamic-scope) that defines a `$dynamicAnchor` that matches the plain name fragment in the initially resolved IRI.
+The schema to apply is the outermost schema resource in the [dynamic scope](#scopes) that defines a `$dynamicAnchor` that matches the plain name fragment in the initially resolved IRI.

-For a full example using these keyword, see [Appendix C](#appendix-c-example-of-recursive-schema-extension).[^6]
+For a full example using these keyword, see {{recursive-example}}.[^6]

 [^6]: The difference between the hyper-schema meta-schema in pre-2019 drafts and an this draft dramatically demonstrates the utility of these keywords.

-#### Schema Re-Use With $defs
+#### Schema Re-Use With $defs {#defs}

 The `$defs` keyword reserves a location for schema authors to inline re-usable JSON Schemas into a more general schema.
 The keyword does not directly affect the validation result.